ReinerNippes/nextcloud_on_docker/README.md

 cd nextcloud_on_docker
 ```

-Install ansible and some needed tools by runing with a user that can sudo or is root.
+Install ansible and some needed tools by running the following command with a user that can sudo or is root.

 ```
 ./prepare_system.sh